Kaia Health’s app uses AI to alleviate back pain

 That might sound too good to be true, but Kaia has empirical evidence on its side.
 In a clinical study conducted at the Technical University of Munich’s Center for Pain Therapy and other leading institutions in Germany, its app-based approach reduced lower back pain by 40 percent.
 And a slew of independent research — including a 2011 study of chronic pain — has shown its brand of psychotherapy to be an effective form of treatment for long-term ailments.

-“The Kaia app and advances in technology demonstrates why we need to rethink how we treat disease conditions such as LBP, and why [we need to] make digital self-management a more realistic part of treatment,” Mehl said.
+“The Kaia app and advances in technology demonstrate why we need to rethink how we treat disease conditions such as LBP, and why [we need to] make digital self-management a more realistic part of treatment,” Mehl said.

 The app, which previously launched in Germany and the U.K. and hits U.S. shores today, was developed with advisement from “physiotherapists,” “pain management physicians,” “orthopedic surgeons,” and “clinical psychologists,” Kaia Health claims.
 (It’s registered as a Class 1 medical device with the Food and Drug Administration.)
 It tracks connective points on the body using an iOS or Android device’s front-facing camera, which it uses in tandem with an on-screen wireframe model to walk users through any of 120 15-minute exercises.